 · Protect your social security number and only give it out when legally required to.
 Do not carry your Social Security Card on your person or in your car.

 · Change Personal Identification Numbers (PINs) and passwords often.
 Avoid using easily available information connected to you.
-The easier it is for you to remember it means it is easier for someone else to guess or obtain it.
+The easier it is for you to remember it, the easier it is for someone to guess or obtain it.
 Do not use the same PINs or passwords for multiple accounts.
 Once your PIN or password is compromised, your other accounts are vulnerable.

 · Obtain your free annual credit report and review it for accuracy.
-Your free annual credit report can be obtained from Annual Credit Report.com at www.annualcreditreport.com.
+It can be obtained from Annual Credit Report.com at www.annualcreditreport.com.

 ·Change Logins, PINs and Passwords right away.
 Start with the affected accounts.
 If you have used a common PIN or password across multiple account change them all.